CBS-DRO/CBS-BA-Add-in/README.md

   - Push back to github

 The specific errors I found were as follows:
-  - The version numbers in the VBA file (0.0.32) and in the user manual LaTeX file (0.0.31) do not match.
-Please fix.
+  - The user manual PDF file does not seem to have been generated the current user manual LaTeX file.
+Please recompile the latest LaTeX file, so that it correctly reflects the PDF.
 ## Version: 0.0.32
 <!-- DO ***NOT*** EDIT ANYTHING ABOVE THIS LINE, INCLUDING THIS COMMENT -->